-Don’t kid yourself, with a Dollar for a skewer it is over-prized, but it is so much fun and tasty and original.
+Don’t kid yourself, with a Dollar for a skewer it is over-priced, but it is so much fun and tasty, and original.
 A visit to Kep without a snack at the crab market simply wouldn’t be complete.

 Around five o’clock, you go to the elegant Sailing Club with their nicely set up tables along the pier.
-From here you have an undisturbed million dollar view at the sunset over your drink and dinner.
+From here you have an undisturbed million-dollar view of the sunset over your drink and dinner.

 At night only the beach strip downtown is fully illuminated.
 As a matter of fact, that’s not for the good of the people, nope, that’s to attract the…crabs!

 Do you want to read about all the other exciting places I’ve visited in Cambodia?
 Then go to the main post and take your pick!
 There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post, please use one of these pictures: